Introduction to AWS EBS

 From the above article, we saw how EBS can be used for storing data with the feature of having an adjustable volume size over the requirement.
 The data is secure and saved accordingly, making it easy for a developer and an application to perform well.

 This is a guide to AWS EBS.
-Here we discuss the basic concept, volume types, how to set up and use, advantages with pricing detail.
+Here we discuss the introduction, volume types, how to set up and use, advantages with pricing detail.
 You can also go through our other related articles to learn more –